-The Manager evaluates credit risk on loan stock and other similar instruments prior to investment, and as part of its ongoing monitoring of investments.
-In doing this, it takes into account the extent and quality of any security held.
-For loan stock investments made prior to 6 April 2018, which account for 81% of loan stock value, typically loan stock instruments have a fixed or floating charge, which may or may not be subordinated, over the assets of the portfolio company in order to mitigate the gross credit risk.
+The Manager evaluates credit risk on loan stock instruments prior to investment and as part of its ongoing monitoring of investments.
+For investments made prior to 6 April 2018, which account for 94% of loan stock value, typically loan stock instruments will have a fixed or floating charge, which may or may not be subordinated, over the assets of the portfolio company in order to mitigate the gross credit risk.

-The Manager receives management accounts from portfolio companies, and members of the investment management team often sit on the boards of unquoted portfolio companies; this enables the close identification, monitoring and management of investment specific credit risk.
+The Manager receives management accounts from portfolio companies and members of the investment management team often sit on the boards of unquoted portfolio companies; this enables the close identification, monitoring and management of investment specific credit risk.